 Rapid Symptom Improvement

 The most significant benefit of Spravato is speed.
 Depression steals weeks, months, sometimes years from people’s lives.
 Traditional antidepressants require 4-8 weeks before you know if they’re working.
-Spravato can begin reducing symptoms within hours to days.
+Spravato may begin reducing symptoms within hours to days.

 This rapid onset matters enormously when depression is interfering with your ability to work, maintain relationships, or function daily.
 The weeks you would spend waiting for an SSRI to work are weeks you get back.